Zeprus/sap_custom_pet_manager/readme.md

 Build the project with 'dotnet publish' for automatic deployment.

-If you are running into unresolved references during build you most likely did not configure the GameDir correctly forgot to run BepInEx once.
+If you are running into unresolved references during build you most likely did not configure the GameDir correctly or forgot to run BepInEx once.